JingoC/terminal/README.md

 + Platform detachment
 + Logging commands
 + The mechanism for aborting execution
-+ Available keys KeyLeft, KeyRight, Delete, BackSpace
++ Available keys KeyLeft, KeyRight, Delete, BackSpace, Home, End, Tab

 Required space in the program memory with a minimum working configuration of ~ 10 KB